Chris Holder: Career

-On 7 October 2012 Holder became Speedway World Champion, joining Lionel Van Praag (1936), Bluey Wilkinson (1938), Jack Young (1951, 1952), Jason Crump (2004, 2006, 2009), and Jason Doyle (2017) as Australians who have won speedways ultimate individual prize.
+On 7 October 2012, Holder became Speedway World Champion, joining Lionel Van Praag (1936), Bluey Wilkinson (1938), Jack Young (1951, 1952), Jason Crump (2004, 2006, 2009), and Jason Doyle (2017) as Australians who have won speedways ultimate individual prize.
 His season would end on a sour note however, as Poole lost the Elite League title to Swindon, and Holder was injured three days later during Poole's Knockout Cup semi-final against Peterborough.

-His 2013 season had started well and he was sitting in a top 3 position in the World Championship.
+Holder's 2013 season had started well and he was sitting in a top-three position in the World Championship.
 Then in July 2013 during a British league match at Coventry’s Brandon Stadium, Holder sustained serious injuries in a heat 15 crash.
 The injuries included a dislocated and broken hip, a broken pelvis, left shoulder and right heel, and would end his season.

-Holder won his 5th Australian Individual Speedway Championship title held over three rounds in January 2014, on his comeback from his 2013 injuries.
+Holder won his fifth Australian Individual Speedway Championship title held over three rounds in January 2014, on his comeback from his 2013 injuries.
 He also captained the Australian team that finished third in the 2014 Speedway World Cup Final in Poland.

 After initially considering giving the 2015 Australian Championship to be held in early January a miss in order to get himself fit for the 2015 Speedway Grand Prix season, Holder decided to defend his title.
-Bike problems in the first round at the Gillman Speedway in Adelaide saw him only finish 7th on points with 8 and only just gain a place in the "B" Final where he finished 3rd.
-Things improved considerably in the second round at Olympic Park in Mildura for round 2 where he finished equal second on points before finishing second in the "A" Final to World Cup team mate and championship leader Jason Doyle.
+Bike problems in the first round at the Gillman Speedway in Adelaide saw him only finish seventh on points with eight and only just gain a place in the "B" Final where he finished third.
+Things improved considerably in the second round at Olympic Park in Mildura for round 2 where he finished equal second on points before finishing second in the "A" Final to World Cup teammate and championship leader Jason Doyle.
 That was where his title defence ended though as a crash in practice for the third round at the Undera Park Speedway saw him hospitalised with a suspected broken wrist.
 However it later emerged that Holder had not broken his wrist but had dislocated it and bent a plate previously inserted requiring him to have further surgery to replace the plate and relocate his wrist.